 Everything is better with a four-legged friend — especially hiking.
 As residents of metro Phoenix, we have no shortage of local mountain ranges and nature parks that welcome dogs (on leashes, of course).
-Here are a few of our favorites, which feature easy-to-moderate climbs, gorgeous views, and plenty of fun stuff to sniff, chase, and roll in. . . if you’re into that kind of thing.
+Here are a few of our favorites that feature easy-to-moderate climbs, gorgeous views, and plenty of fun stuff to sniff, chase, and splash in ... if you’re into that kind of thing.

 Phoenix Mountain Preserve: Trail 100

 If you’re looking to take a long walk with your favorite pooch, try Trail 100.
 The path, which winds through Phoenix Mountain Preserve, isn’t too steep or too craggy, which makes it perfect for exploring with a dog.
 The trail itself is about 10 miles long, with various alternative route options for a longer hike.
 We like this trail because it’s easy enough to accommodate older dogs, but still offers beautiful desert views for their owners.

 Similar to Trail 100, Dreamy Draw Park’s Nature Trail is pretty easy.
 It’s also a fairly short loop — just a little over a mile long — so it’s a nice option for dog and people parents alike.
 No steep climbs here — just a pleasant, simple walk through the Dreamiest Draw we know.

 Just about any trail at South Mountain